condorchou/mainspringror/README.md

 ====
 Getting Started

+install ruby 1.9.2, I use rvm
+  rvm 1.9.2
+make sure you have bundler installed and run bundle install to install all the gems required if you don't have bundler, run gem install bundler

+Now run:
   rake db:migrate

 to create tables, super_user and sample client, with one sample client_admin

+To start the rails server locally, run

+  unicorn

+Goto localhost:8080
+===

+Signing In:

 goto /login to sign-in as the 'super_user' (authentication token is super_user, password is also super_user) as a super_user you are directed to /clients after you login, from there you can create, edit, delete clients.